-Annual site visits to the Group's manufacturing facilities are conducted to provide Directors with updates and understanding of the Group's business operations.
+Annual site visits to the Group's manufacturing facilities ("Site Visits") are conducted to provide Directors with updates and understanding of the Group's business operations.
 During such visits, Directors interact with Key Management Personnel who brief the Directors on the Group's facilities, development, products and business operations (Provision 1.2 of 2018 Code).
+However, due to the Covid-19 pandemic and travel restrictions during the financial year, Site Visits were not feasible and not conducted.
+Site Visits will resume in the future, when the situation stabilizes and borders are opened.